 Here are some standard rates for developmental editing of projects that are in early drafts:

-For this service, you'll send me a complete first draft of a novel or nonfiction book.
+For this service, you'll send me a complete first or early draft of a novel or nonfiction book.
 I'll read the entire manuscript and provide:

 In weekly one-hour calls, I'll provide guidance on a scene-by-scene basis for new writers who want to walk through the process of building a great story from initial idea to first draft.